Manuel1029112/aleoncean-openhab-binding/doc/converter/index.md

 Maps a long value to a decimal type and vice versa.

+## Integer - DecimalType

+Maps a integer value to a decimal type and vice versa.

 ## RockerSwitchAction - DecimalType

 Maps a rocker switch action to a decimal type and vice versa.